markusmoenig/Xcode2Rust/Readme.md

 But again, for a game you would just set the target fps to a specific value and be done with it.

+## Compiling the Rust library

+When you change the example library you will need to recompile it.

+For a macOS build, you can just compile the rustapi library with ```cargo build --release``` and copy the resulting *target/release/librustapi.a* to the *rustapi/libs* folder.

+For iOS builds I currently use ```cargo lipo --release --targets aarch64-apple-ios``` (you can install lipo with ```cargo install cargo-lipo```).
+Copy the resulting *target/aarch64-apple-ios/universal/librustapi.a* file to *rustapi/libs/librustapiios.a*.
+Note that this library works only on devices, not in the simulator.
+Normally ```cargo lipo --release``` should create a binary for both the simulator and devices, however for me the build fails right now for some reason.

 ## Goals

 * Provide all user events and gestures to the Rust API (mouse and keyboard events, gestures).